jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

     affiliations:
       - University of Alabama at Birmingham, Research Computing
 abstract: |
-  Software defined infrastructure for high-performance computing (SDHPC) can reduce user impacts during maintenance operations.
+  Software defined infrastructure for high-performance computing facilitates service availability.
+  An infrastructure of HTTP and SSH application routers is developed and deployed using continuous integration and continuous deployment pipelines.
+  We demonstrate the utility of this infrastructure to our motivating use case of limiting user downtime during maintenance operations.
-  In our implementation, the complete system of users and resources was divided into two logical groups.
+  In this implementation, the complete system of users and resources is divided into two logical groups.
   Based on group membership, users are exposed to only the resources associated with their group.
-  An infrastructure of application routers, deployed by continuous integration and continuous deployment (CI/CD) pipelines, route users to the appropriate gateways.

-  We demonstrate the utility of this infrastructure to our motivating use case of limiting user downtime during maintenance operations.
   We conclude with observations on functionality and highlight future directions.

-  Infrastructure has given us so much flexibility that...

 keywords:
   - High Performance Computing